cjboake/raptor/random/notes.md

 Control Flow
 ============
-1. There is an input command, with a corresponding number (Check to make sure that's the case!)
+1. There is an input command, the name of the stat, and a corresponding number (Check to make sure that's the case!)
 2. This will then hit a parser that takes the command and data, and shoots it to the correct function
    * 2.b: This parser might take the shape of a URL router
    * 2.c: It will have to decide which CRUD command is being asked for